code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 A key component of the FireSat+ example case is the **Satellite** application.
 This application enables the user to generate a satellite constellation using the NOS-T Tools library, leveraging predefined templates to construct a model of a real-life constellation.
 You will be guided through the how each code block works, to help understand the purpose of different components in an application.

-This first part of the code contains import statements allow you to install the necessary dependencies to construct the application.
-The group at the top are regular Python dependencies while the ones at the bottom draw from the :ref:`NOS-T tools library <nostTools>`.
+The first section of the code includes import statements that bring in the necessary dependencies for building the application.
+The imports at the top are standard Python libraries, while those at the bottom are sourced from the :ref:`NOS-T tools library <nostTools>`.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
 	:lines: 1-6,15-22

-This next set of import statements are customized for FireSat+ values from the constellation configuration files.
-The first set of imports draws in the message schema configuration, which defines the structure of how **Satellites** communicates data.
-The second set of imports pulls in values to define the constellation: the ``PREFIX`` the messages will be published on, the ``NAME`` of the satellite, the ``SCALE`` of the timed simulation, the two-line element sets (``TLEs``) that define the satellites' orbit, and the ``FIELD_OF_REGARD``, which indicates the region visible on Earth by the satellite's instrument.
+This next group of import statements is tailored for FireSat+, pulling in values from the constellation configuration files.
+The first set imports the message schema configuration, which defines the structure for how **Satellites** transmit data.
+The second set brings in the ``FIELD_OF_REGARD`` parameter, which specifies the area on Earth visible to the satellite\’s instrument.

 .. literalinclude:: /../../examples/firesat/satellites/main_constellation.py
 	:lines: 7-14